ejboettcher/ScienceSat_MommyStyle/lessons/PlasmaGrape.md

 * Grapes
 * Knife
 * paper towels
-* Clear plastic container (too protect the microwave and capture the plasma)
+* Clear container (too protect the microwave and capture the plasma)
+   * glass beaker worked well
 * Plastic spacers (Legos, lids etc.) To lift the container off the ground.